Rakeela/dragora-notes/character-gallery.md

 	  * A serene yet distractible fire elemental who resembles a weasel.
 Her mind is brilliant, but disordered.
 Is it disordered?
 She misses nothing.
 She burns, but is yet peaceful.
 Her life is a waking dream.
 	  * A summon set free.
 Give her no orders.
 She moves at her whims.
 Fast.
 Stillness.
 Fast again.
 	  * [[Warlockisms]]
+  * **Nyralenth:**
+	  * A dangerously self-absorbed wyvern who uses the most dangerous magic on his homeworld as though it were safe.
+	  * Powerful in his element, he rules over a land ruined by magic similar to his own.
+He believes that ruin would never have happened if he'd been in charge, but his lands remain polluted with the dangerous magic he loves too much.
+	  * A would-be rescuer, a hero in his heart...
+So he thinks.
+He does good deeds selfishly.

 ---
 I can't use any of the following without transplanting them.
 I will not likely use again the settings that they are from.
 I have thought about this in the context of Amadea first, but I have realized that every character I add to this gallery has a kind of transplantation requirement profile as well.
 I'm going to write that out here.